-Turtles are opportunistic feeders, meaning they will eat just about anything, sort of like a billy goat.
-Unfortunately, it is nearly impossible for a turtle to break-down synthetic material once it is ingested, and very often it will cause an intestinal blockage, called an impaction.
-Of course, a turtle has little chance of eliminating the impaction on it’s own in the wild and this condition will usually lead to starvation.
-This is one reason why we need to keep track of our trash and make sure it is properly disposed of.
-Here at the hospital, impacted turtles are treated with a combination of Metamucil, Fiber and Vegetable Oil.
+Sea turtles are opportunistic feeders, meaning they will eat just about anything.
+Unfortunately, it is nearly impossible for a turtle to break down synthetic material once it has been ingested – often causing an intestinal blockage, called an impaction.
+Majority of the time, these sea turtles have little chance of eliminating the impaction so this condition will eventually lead to starvation.
+This is just one example of why we need to keep track of how we properly dispose of our trash.

 The above pictures are of trash taken from two different turtle’s intestines.